Cycling in the Apuan Alps, Part 2 60 miles / 6,700 feet / 5.25 hours

 (Note that the map above has the famous Ponte della Maddalena in the wrong place on the wrong river near San Martino in Freddana.
 It's real location is on the Serchio just north of Borgo a Mozzano)

 To reach Bagni di Lucca and the quiet back-country roads you first have to put up with 3 miles on this busy section from Diecimo to Borgo a Mozzano, much of it however with a reasonable shoulder area providing a margin of safety.
-It’s the least enjoyable part of the ride but is much better at the weekend without trucks.
+It’s the least enjoyable part of the ride but is much better on weekends without all the trucks.

 At Borgo a Mozzano you take the right turn across the bridge over the Serchio and then immediately left on highway 12 (the Lucca to Abetone road) for the flat 2.5 miles to Bagni di Lucca.
 You’ll pass the historic Ponte della Maddalena, a medieval marvel dating back to the 14th century, and once in the center of Bagni di Lucca a left turn across a very small bridge brings you to a convenient and relaxing coffee and refueling stop at Bar Italia.